w-guo/wguo/content/contact/about-me.md

  css_class = "mini"
 +++

-I am originally from Heilongjinag, China.
+I am originally from Heilongjiang, China.
 My family moved to Suzhou when I was 16.
-I have been always facinated by the applications of artificial intelligence and robotics.
+I have been always facinated by the applications of artificial intelligence and robotics, even since my high school days.